princeyadav0136/DevTinder-UI/README.md

 - You should not be able to access other routes without login
 - If token is not present redirect user to login page
 - Logout feature
+- Get the Feed and add the Feed in the store
+- Build the user card on the feed

 - Body
  - Navbar